Lena Claesson-Welsh – Vascular biology

 A very important blood vessel stimulation factor is called VEGF (Vascular Endothelial Growth Factor).
 VEGF binds to specific receptors on the surface of the endothelial cells.
-This binding results in a signal that is transferred to the receptor and then on to other proteins, eventually leading to cell division.
-We are examining how this signal transduction occurs, which proteins are involved and if it is possible to regulate.
+This binding results in a signal that is transferred to the receptor and then on to intracellular signaling proteins, eventually leading to cell division.
+We are examining how this signal transduction occurs and which proteins are involved, with the aim to find angiogenic regulators.

 Regulation of vessel permeability

-A large project in the group focuses on how signal transduction regulates blood vessel permeability, i.e. how molecules and cells can pass from the blood to the surrounding tissues.
-Vessel permeability, which can be transient or permanent, can aggravate disease conditions and hamper therapies.
+Several projects in the group focus on how signal transduction regulates blood vessel permeability, i.e. how molecules and cells can pass from the blood to the surrounding tissues.
+Vessel permeability, which can be transient or permanent, can cause edema and tissue ischemia, thereby aggravating disease conditions and hamper therapies.

 Follow Lena Claesson-Welsh on Twitter: @ClaessonWelsh